clstrfsck/numberbox/README.md

 material.
 You can see the slot in the overview at the start of this document.

 The top board just has the speaker and amplifier.
 The audio quality is not great, but good enough for counting numbers.
+I drilled a 3mm hole immediately above the speaker— this can be (just) seen in the overview picture at the top of this file.

 ## So far so good